LiyrAstroph/MICA2/docs/resume.rst

   cp restart_dnest1d.txt_yy_xxx restart_dnest1d.txt_yy     # namely, remove "_xxx"

-Then change the step numbers in the option files (e.g., param/OPTIONS1D) and resume from last run as
+Then change the step numbers in the param file and resume from last run as

 .. code:: bash

-  mpiexec -n np ./mica2 para/param param/OPTIONS1D -r
+  mpiexec -n np ./mica2 para/param -r

 where "np" is the number of cores.
 It must be the same as the number of cores used in last run.

-In the Python verson `pymica`, a function `restart()` is provided to do resuming from last run.
+In the Python verson `pymica`, a function `restart()` is provided to resume from last run.
 See the Python script `example.py` in the subfolder `tests/python` in the source package.